Certification Compensation & You

 The purpose of the Committee is to measure & recognise appropriate learning, training, and certification opportunities that are beneficial to both the District and the employee.
 Upon accumulation of 400 points earned by completing previously approved certificates, the MAT employee may apply for salary compensation equivalent to a step increase or a one-time stipend.

-Certificates are awarded point values that can be applied toward the 400 points needed to be eligible for salary compensation.
-The salary compensation is equal to a step increase or a one-time stipend (if no additional steps are available to the employee).
-Each MAT employee is eligible for two salary compensations (each by accumulating 400 points) during their Maricopa career.
-You must have the certificate approved before you test to qualify for points.
+Each MAT employee is eligible for two salary compensations during their Maricopa career.
+You must have the certificate approved before you test or complete the training to qualify for points.